DrK-Lo/2017OAExp_Oysters/markdown_files/STAR_pipeline/README.md

 Jul 15 12:30:12 ..... finished successfully
 ```

+---

 ## Step 2 - Mapping with STAR <a name="three"></a>

+### Overview
-**Overview**: STAR maps trimmed reads to the index created in the previous steps.
+STAR maps trimmed reads to the index created in the previous steps.

 **Additional Thoughts and Performance**
 * This will likely take a long time and require extensive RAM (>30GB), so will likely need to be done on a computing cluster.